 4.)
 Dynamic stretching

 Finally, a correct warm up should finish with a series of dynamic stretches.
-However, this form of stretching carries with it a high risk of injury if used incorrectly.
-It should really only be used under the supervision of a professional sports coach or trainer.
-Dynamic stretching is more for muscular conditioning than flexibility and is really only suited for professional, well trained, highly conditioned athletes.
-Dynamic stretching should only be used after a high level of general flexibility has been established.
+However, this form of stretching carries with it an increased risk of injury if used incorrectly.
+Dynamic stretching is most effective after a moderate to high level of general flexibility has been established.

-Dynamic stretching involves a controlled, soft bounce or swinging motion to force a particular body part past its usual range of movement.
+Dynamic stretching involves a controlled, soft bounce or swinging motion to move a particular body part to the limit of its range of movement.
 The force of the bounce or swing is gradually increased but should never become radical or uncontrolled.

 While the recommendations on this page are a good starting point, you'll get a lot more benefit when you include a wider variety of exercises.
 So to improve your athletic ability, reduce injuries and really take advantage of all the stretching exercises on offer, grab a copy of the Ultimate Guide to Stretching & Flexibility (Handbook, DVD & CD-ROM).